*Warning: Spoilers ahead for The Handmaid's Tale season 5.*

 "I thought this is where Serena would end up before I thought this was where June would end up.
 It did feel like they were not running toward each other but running toward the same spot."

-But while June is currently free, Luke has been captured after handing himself in to spare her and Nichole, leaving his future cloaked in uncertainty.
-Will he be able to escape and rejoin June in her efforts to defeat the regime?
+But while June is currently free, Luke was captured after handing himself in to spare her and Nichole – although we know that he manages to escape and joins the resistance.

 There's also Nick, who found himself in hot water after assaulting Commander Lawrence.
 And his pregnant wife has also chosen to distance herself from him.